rsnyder/juncture-about/README.md

 Metadata is linked to the image provding owner attribution, licensing and reuse rights, descriptions, and other useful information.

+Juncture supports the authoring and viewing of scholarly content with support for
+- Footnotes
+- Image attribution
+- Image and essay annotation
+- PDF generation

+Juncture is based on open technologies and resources, including
+- The IIIF (International Image Interoperability Framework) and OpenSeadragon for images
+- Leaflet and GeoJSON for maps and map overlays
+- Wikidata knowledge graph
+- Wikimedia Commons

 ##
 `.columns`